 What is City Walls, gates, posterns (not including the section from Bootham Bar to Monk Bar, N of the Minster, now part of National Monument No 13280), moats, mounds, Bayle (or Baile) Hill, St Leonard's Hospital and Merchant Taylor's Hall, Aldwark?

-City Walls, gates, posterns (not including the section from Bootham Bar to Monk Bar, N of the Minster, now part of National Monument No 13280), moats, mounds, Bayle (or Baile) Hill, St Leonard's Hospital and Merchant Taylor's Hall, Aldwark is a complex of defensive and institutional medieval structures in York, Yorkshire.
+City Walls, gates, posterns (not including the section from Bootham Bar to Monk Bar, north of the Minster, now part of National Monument No 13280), moats, mounds, Bayle Hill, St Leonard's Hospital and Merchant Taylor's Hall, Aldwark is a complex of medieval defensive and civic structures in York, Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004910.

 Who is responsible for protecting City Walls, gates, posterns (not including the section from Bootham Bar to Monk Bar, N of the Minster, now part of National Monument No 13280), moats, mounds, Bayle (or Baile) Hill, St Leonard's Hospital and Merchant Taylor's Hall, Aldwark?